Student Accounts Receivable

 Departments are required to conduct a periodic review of aged accounts receivable.
 Delinquent accounts, that are not satisfied after the University has exercised a reasonable collection effort, may be placed with a University contracted billing service.
 The billing service will report delinquent student account charges due to credit bureaus.
 Delinquent accounts are also placed with third party University contracted collection agencies for action, which may result in litigation on behalf of the University.

-If for any reason a student is delinquent in his/her accounts, the university temporarily shall suspend further academic progress of the student by placing a financial hold on the student’s account until the account has been satisfied.
+If for any reason a student has delinquent accounts, the university shall temporarily suspend further academic progress of the student by placing a financial hold on the student’s account until the account has been satisfied.
 The hold will:

 - Prevent the release of grades, schedules, transcripts, registration, diplomas, loans, and